What is Cognitive Behavioral Therapy?

 • When clear goals are set, it’s easy to measure progress throughout each session.

-• That sort of tangible “evidence” that things are moving forward can help you to stay motivated throughout your journey.
+• That sort of tangible “evidence” that things are moving forward can help your teen to stay motivated throughout their journey.

 Another major aspect of CBT is staying focused on the present.